rkyzk/your-poetry/documents/README.md

 ### Bugs

-Bug 1.
-In manual test 'Featured Profiles component' section, test no. 6 failed.
+1. In manual test 'Featured Profiles component' section, test no. 6 failed.
 When a user who is featured writes a new poem, the poem count in the featured profile was not updated.
 (It was updated only after refreshing the page.)

 Solution: I added handlePoemCount function in PoemCreateForm which adjusts the poem count in the featured profile if a featured user write a new poem.
 I found that when a featured user deletes a poem, the poem count was also not reflected.
 I added subtractOneFromPoemsCount function in ConfirmationModal.js to adjust the poem count in case a featured user deletes a poem.

-Bug 2.
-On Search Profiles Page, when a user enters spaces, the search used to start running, which is not necessary.
+2. On Search Profiles Page, when a user enters spaces, the search used to start running, which is not necessary.

 Solution: I added line 14 in function 'timer' in useEffect in SearchProfiles so the search will not be run if only spaces are entered.